saanuregh/discord.js-pagination/README.md

 - **interaction** : The interaction that initiated the instantiation of the paginator.
 - **user** : The user who sent the interaction that instantiated the paginator.
 - **channel** : The channel where the interaction came from, this is also where the paginator message will be sent.
+- **pages** : The cache of MessageOptions mapped by their `identifier`.
-- **pages** : The pages provided in the paginator constructor.
+  - If pages are provided in the options of the constructor, this will be all of the pages provided mapped by their index.
-- **startingIndex** : The starting index provided in the paginator options.
+- **startingIdentifier** : The initial identifier provided in the paginator options - should resolve to the first page.
 - **numberOfPages** : The number of pages.
-- **previousPageIndex** : The index of the previous page, -1 indicates no page change.
+- **previousPageIdentifier** : The identifier of the previous page, `null` indicates no page change.
-- **currentPageIndex** : The index of the current page.
+- **currentPageIdentifier** : The identifier of the current page.
 - **options** : The options provided to the paginator after merging defaults.

 ## ActionRowPaginator Properties